 To aid you in this regard, this website provides University resources that are available if you have questions or concerns about any aspect of Yale’s compliance obligations or the Standards of Business Conduct.
 These are the University’s subject matter experts in their respective areas and will address your questions and concerns professionally and discreetly.
 See Who to Call.

 Typically, a possible violation of Yale policy, external requirements, or the Standards of Business Conduct is resolved by an employee’s referring the concern to a supervisor or to a person of greater authority within the University’s organizational structure.
 Alternatively, an employee may choose to report an issue to a central University department such as Human Resources, the Office of General Counsel, the Office of the Controller, Environmental Health and Safety, or University Auditing.

 As another option, if an employee does not feel comfortable speaking with a supervisor or other resource, or where an employee desires anonymity, the Yale University Hotline is available to the employee to bring the concern to the University’s attention, either by calling the toll-free number at 877-360-YALE or filing an online report.

 Key characteristics of the Yale University Hotline

 - The toll-free Hotline (877-360-YALE) and online reporting is available to University employees 24 hours a day, seven days a week, every day of the year.

-- Calls and reports to the Hotline are handled by a third-party vendor, not by a University employee.
+- Calls and reports to the Hotline are taken by a third-party vendor, not by a University employee.

 - To ensure confidentiality, calls to the Hotline are not recorded or traced.

 Any employee who brings an issue to the University’s attention through the Hotline or otherwise should be aware that University policy prohibits retaliation against employees who in good faith report possible violations of Yale policy, the law, or the Standards of Business Conduct.